-Finkelstein, Tucker, and Veeh (2006) define an estimator they call the probability integral transform statistic (PITS) which is quite a bit easier to calculate but not quite as robust as the GM.
+Finkelstein et al. [8] define an estimator they call the probability integral transform statistic (PITS) which is quite a bit easier to calculate but not quite as robust as the GM.
 It has a tuning parameter t in (0,1) to control the trade-off between efficiency and robustness.
-Since $(b/x)^{\alpha}$ is a probability and so a number between zero and one, it should be distributed uniformly [0,1].
-Thus $(b/x)^{t\alpha}$ should be distributed like a uniformly raised to the t power.
-The average of these over a sample is known to have expected value 1/(t+1), so the PITS estimator is the value of $\beta$ for which the average of $(b/x)^{t\beta}$ over the sample is 1/(t+1).
-This is a singlevariable root finding exercise.
-Finklestein, Tucker, and Veeh give values of the ARE and GES for the GM and PITS estimators, shown in Table 1.
+Since $(b/x)^{\alpha}$ is a probability, it should be distributed uniform [0,1].
+Thus $(b/x)^{\alpha}$ should be distributed like a uniform raised to the t power.
+The average of these over a sample is known to have expected value 1/(t+1), so the PITS estimator is the value of β for which the average of $(b/x)^{\beta}$ over the sample is 1/(t+1).
+This is a single-variable root-finding exercise.
+Finklestein et al. give values of the ARE and GES for the GM and PITS estimators, shown in Table 1.
 A simulation suggests that the GES for MLE for $\alpha = 1$ is about 3.9, and since its ARE is 1.0 by definition, PITS at 0.94 ARE is not worthwhile in this context.
 In general the generalized median estimators are more robust by this measure.

-Other robust severity studies include Brazauskas and Serfling (2000b), who use GM estimation for both parameters of the simple Pareto; Gather and Schultze (1999), who show that the best GES for the exponential is the median scaled to be unbiased (but this has low ARE); and Serfling (2002), who applies GM to the lognormal distribution.
+Other robust severity studies include Brazauskas and Serfling [9] who use GM estimation for both parameters of the simple Pareto, Gather, and Schultze [10] who show that the best GES for the exponential is the median scaled to be unbiased, but this has low ARE, and Serfling [11] who applies GM to the lognormal distribution.